Life Skills Foundation

 You will work in a small class with one of our experienced trainers who can give you the best advice specific to your goals.
 This is a great opportunity for you to socialize with other like-minded dog-owners who want to get the most out of their relationships with their dogs.
 And of course it’s a super time for your dog to work around other dogs in a controlled environment.
 Many classes at other clubs are much larger than this but we feel this number will allow you maximum time for progress.

-We run weekly classes aimed at different levels and abilities of dogs.
+We run weekly classes aimed at different levels and abilities of dogs. (see our upcoming workshops below.)
 We would begin at starter level and you can progress right through to our genius level.
+By coming to Life Skills Foundation Classes you will benefit from the Devon Dogs Team Membership Package which includes:

-- You will progress along with other students in the class;
+Progressing along with other students in the class